2022 Redbridge London Borough Council election

 The 2022 Redbridge London Borough Council election took place on 5 May 2022.
-All 63 members of Redbridge London Borough Council will be elected.
-The elections will take place alongside local elections in the other London boroughs and elections to local authorities across the United Kingdom.
+All 63 members of Redbridge London Borough Council were elected.
+The elections took place alongside local elections in the other London boroughs and elections to local authorities across the United Kingdom.

 In the previous election in 2018, the Labour Party maintained its control of the council, winning 51 out of the 63 seats with the Conservative Party forming the council opposition with the remaining twelve seats.

 Background

 History

 The thirty-two London boroughs were established in 1965 by the London Government Act 1963.
 They are the principal authorities in Greater London and have responsibilities including education, housing, planning, highways, social services, libraries, recreation, waste, environmental health and revenue collection.
 Some of the powers are shared with the Greater London Authority, which also manages passenger transport, police and fire.

 Since its formation, Redbridge has generally been under Conservative control or no overall control.
-The Labour Party won its first majority on the council in the 2014 election, winning 35 seats while the Conservatives won 25 and the Liberal Democrats won three.
-In the most recent election in 2018, Labour extended its majority to win 51 seats with 58.4% of the vote across the borough while the Conservatives won the remaining 12 seats with 35.3% of the vote.
+The Labour Party won its first majority on the council in the 2014 election, winning 35 seats, while the Conservatives won 25, and the Liberal Democrats won three.
+In the most recent election in 2018, Labour extended its majority to win 51 seats, with 58.4% of the vote across the borough, while the Conservatives won the remaining 12 seats on 35.3% of the vote.